awslabs/aws-mysql-jdbc/README.md

 ### Setting the socket timeout

-By default, connections do not have a socket timeout.
-However, it is highly recommended that you set a socket timeout according to your application's needs.
+If you turn off the enhanced failure monitoring plugin, which is loaded by default, it is highly recommended that you set a socket timeout according to your application's needs.
 This can be done via the `socketTimeout` connection property.
-Without a socket timeout, the failover plugin may take a long time to detect a failover event.
+Without enhanced failure monitoring or a socket timeout, the failover plugin may take a long time to detect a failover event.
 We recommend that you set the socket timeout to a value slightly higher than the maximum time that you expect your queries to run.
+If you are using the enhanced failure monitoring plugin, setting the socket timeout is not required - the plugin will automatically detect any problems with the connection.

 ### Failover Parameters